sznchanda/arcade-ai/README.md

 2. **Install your new toolkit:**

     ```bash
-    # make sure you have python and poetry installed
+    # make sure you have python installed
     python --version

     # install your new toolkit